MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ### Update the connection string

-As the final step in the migration process, Contoso admins update the connection string of the application to point to the migrated database running on the SHAOG listener.
+As the final step in the migration process, Contoso admins update the connection string of the application to point to the migrated database running on the `SHAOG` listener.
 This configuration will be changed on the `WEBVM` now running in Azure.
 This configuration is located in the web.config of the asp application.

 1. Locate the file at `C:\inetpub\SmartHotelWeb\web.config`.
-Change the name of the server to reflect the FQDN of the aog: shaog.contoso.com.
+Change the name of the server to reflect the FQDN of the Always On availability group: `shaog.contoso.com`.

     ![Failover](./media/contoso-migration-rehost-vm-sql-ag/failover4.png)